dick7005/mainproject/README.md

 #### {Brief description of application}, {Date of current version}
 #### By **{List of contributors}**
 ## Description
-{This is a detailed description of your application, including its purpose and usage.
-Give as much d }
+{This is a detailed description of my website .its among my first projects .}
+*{help people kmow more about me and my career journey}
+*{it includes the things i love doing during my free time  }
 ## Setup/
 *easy to use and navigate around the website
 *basic format of a website